HossamEL2006/HossamEL2006/README.md

 - 👋 Hi, I’m Hossam Eddine Lehhit.
-- 👀 I’m interested in programming.
+- 👀 I’m interested in computer science.
 - 🌱 I’m currently learning machine learning, algorithmics, and data structure.
 - 💞️ I’m looking to collaborate on learning more about coding.
 - 📫 You can contact me at: hoss.lehhit@gmail.com.